Azaaxin/Electron-Image-Compressor/README.md

 # Electron-Image-Compressor

-Is is a image compressing program, written in Javascript using Node.js and Electron.
+This is a image compressing program, written in Javascript using Node.js and Electron.
 This are a useful tool for web developers that need to optimize their websites and get faster loading times.

 ![enter image description here](https://i.ibb.co/dM3VDMs/Capture.png)